Deploy to Cloud Foundry

 Two deployment options are available:

-Managed App Router: for scenarios where SAP Fiori Launchpad (FLP) is the entry point to access your applications, the Managed App Router provided by SAP Fiori Launchpad is available.
+Managed App Router: for SAP Build Work Zone, the Managed App Router provided by SAP Fiori Launchpad is available.
 See the end-to-end tutorial for the necessary configuration in

 mta.yaml